 It is, but God wants us to see one’s works of faith go much deeper.

 THINK: Isn’t Abraham’s attitude; his actions; and doing what God said not only his works, but the conduct that gives evidence of his faith?

-4. What did Abraham believe God would do?
+2. What does Hebrews tell us Abraham believe God would do?

 Abraham believed God would be faithful to His promise even if He had to raise Isaac from the dead.
 (Heb 11:17-19)